 This procedure applies to the placements of Children in Care in secure accommodation under Section 25 Children Act 1989 - often referred to as being 'on welfare grounds'.

 See also Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure which deals with Remands to Youth Detention Accommodation (which includes Secure Children's Homes, Secure Training Centres and Young Offender Institutions) in criminal proceedings.

 This chapter was updated in April 2019 to fully reflect the updated guidance ‘Secure Children’s Homes: How to Place a Child aged under 13 (July 2018)’.
 (See Section 6, Placements of Children under the age of 13 Years.)

 - Children to Whom Section 25 Applies

 - Children in Care Who May Not be Placed in Secure Accommodation on Welfare Grounds

 - Placements of Children under the age of 13 Years

 1. Secure Accommodation Criteria

-Statutory Guidance makes is clear that ‘Restricting the liberty of a child is a serious step that can only be taken if it is the most appropriate way of meeting the child’s assessed needs.
-A decision to place a child in secure accommodation should never be made because no other placement is available, because of inadequacies of staffing in a child’s current placement, or because the child is simply being a nuisance.
+Statutory Guidance makes is clear that 'Restricting the liberty of a child is a serious step that can only be taken if it is the most appropriate way of meeting the child's assessed needs.
+A decision to place a child in secure accommodation should never be made because no other placement is available, because of inadequacies of staffing in a child's current placement, or because the child is simply being a nuisance.
 Secure accommodation should never be used as a form of punishment.
-This does not mean, though, that restriction of liberty should only be considered as a ‘last resort’.Section 25 of the Children Act 1989 sets out the 'welfare' criteria which must be met before a Looked After Child may be placed in secure accommodation.
+This does not mean, though, that restriction of liberty should only be considered as a 'last resort'.Section 25 of the Children Act 1989 sets out the 'welfare' criteria which must be met before a Child in Care may be placed in secure accommodation.